trev-eck/readme-generator/README.md

 ![screenshot of terminal questions and answers](./images/cl-screenshot.png)
 ![screenshot of resulting readme file](./images/readme-screenshot.png)

+A video walkthrough of the application can be found here: https://drive.google.com/file/d/1P16tUQvl4pad3MOGpdUgfvKCeFtdd7c9/view

 ## Contribution Guidelines
 If you are interested in contributing to this project please see the Questions section to contact the developer.